South Australia Police: Early years

 Formally established on 28 April 1838 under the command of Inspector Henry Inman, the force is the oldest in Australasia and is the third oldest organised police force in the world.
 The first force in the colony of South Australia consisted of 10 mounted constables and 10 foot constables.

 In 1840, Major Thomas Shouldham O'Halloran was appointed as the first official Commissioner of Police.
 At this time, SAPOL consisted of one Superintendent, two Inspectors, three Sergeants and 47 Constables divided into foot and mounted sections.
+Between 1840 and 1842 O'Halloran led three "punitive expeditions" against Aboriginal people on the Coorong, at Port Lincoln, and on the Murray.
+This included reprisals following the Maria massacre where O'Halloran was sent out with instructions by Governor Gawler to execute "any number, not exceeding three" of the Aboriginal people identified to be involved.

+The first police officer in Australia to be charged with murder was South Australia Police Force first-class mounted constable William Wiltshire.
+He is believed to be responsible for the deaths of more than 13 Aboriginal people, however his murder charge was eventually acquitted.

 From 1848 to 1867, SAPOL also served as the state fire and rescue service, until the precursor of the South Australian Metropolitan Fire Service was formed.
 They also supplied the Civil Ambulance Service from 1880 to 1954, when it was taken over by the St John Ambulance Service.

 Female officers

 In 1915, the first two female police officers, Kate Cocks and Annie Ross, were appointed.
 This was six months after New South Wales commenced with two officers.
 It had been said "it is easier to get into heaven than to join the women police".
 Cocks retired in 1935, and was the officer in charge of the largest female detachment of all Australian state police departments of 14, which was double the size of the next-nearest of New South Wales.

-In 1929, officer Miss Daisy Curtis studied on a scholarship abroad to examine the 'methods of protecting women and children'.
-This included travels to the jurisdictions of Great Britain, Norway, Sweden, Germany, Nederlands, the United States of America, and New Zealand.
-(New Zealand did not get it first female officer until 1941.)
+In 1929, officer Daisy Curtis studied on a scholarship abroad to examine the 'methods of protecting women and children'.
+This included travels to the jurisdictions of Great Britain, Norway, Sweden, Germany, the Netherlands, the United States of America, and New Zealand.
+(New Zealand did not get its first female officer until 1941.)

 In 1999, SAPOL was the first Australian policing jurisdiction to appoint a female police officer, Senior Constable Jane Kluzek, to a tactical group.

+In 2025, Linda Williams was made the first Deputy Commissioner of police.